rshtishi/spring-hateoas-demo/README.md

 # spring-hateoas-demo

-A practical guide that demostrate how to implement Spring HATEOAS in the simpliest way possible.
+A practical guide that demonstrates how to implement Spring HATEOAS in the simplest way possible.

 ## Topics